Pmeiring/Pmeiring/README.md

 Experimental particle physicist — 7+ years on the CMS experiment at CERN's Large Hadron Collider, turning some of the world's largest and noisiest datasets into published measurements.
 My core skill is extracting weak signals from data, with machine learning and rigorous statistics as the main instruments - whether that means a boosted-decision-tree (BDT) classifier running at microsecond latency on FPGAs in the trigger system (the detector's real-time event selection), graph neural networks (GNNs) for real-time energy regression or petabyte-scale analyses I led end-to-end from data ingestion to statistical inference.

 **I am now moving into industry**, where the same skill set goes by different names — machine learning engineering, data science, quantitative research — and I am open to roles across that spectrum.
-Recent work includes model inference optimisation (pruning, quantisation) for FPGA/ASIC targets, anomaly detection for superconducting qubit read-out at Fermilab.
+What I'm looking for: applying state-of-the-art methods to large or fast data with real-world impact, in a collaborative team where there's still plenty for me to learn — industry engineering practice in particular.

 📍 Currently in Beijing studying Mandarin (HSK 3–4) as a deliberate buffer between academia and the next step. **Available from August 2026 (Switzerland / Netherlands)**